nafu-at/NeoJukePro/README.md

 - [x] Java11 or later execution environment.
 - [x] MariaDB 5.5 or later or MySQL 5.5 or later.
 - [x] Discord account.
+    + [x] Presence Intent and Server Members Intent must be enabled.

 ### If you find a problem with the program
 Please submit an Issue to our repository and report it.